 – C. Joy C.

 Disappointment is one of life’s most unsettling emotions.
-It can linger in the forefront of our minds and feel like a ghost at the back, leaving us to color our inner thoughts gray.
+It can linger in the forefront of our minds just make things depressing.

 Here are some things you can do to bounce back after feeling like something or someone let you down.